-Teemu Ruskola is Professor of Chinese Law and Society as well as Professor of Law.
+Teemu Ruskola is Professor of East Asian Languages and Civilizations as well as Professor of Law.
 He is a scholar of Chinese law and society in a comparative and global context, with an interest in China’s place and role in the development of social theory.
-He is the author of Legal Orientalism: China, the United States, and Modern Law (Harvard University Press, 2013), co-author of Schlesinger’s Comparative Law (Foundation Press, 2009), and co-editor (with David L. Eng and Shuang Shen) of a special double issue of the journal Social Text on “China and the Human.”
-He has also published widely in law journals, from the American Journal of Comparative Law to the Yale Law Journal.
-Ruskola is currently working on two book projects.
-The Unmaking of the Chinese Working Class: A Brief history of Inequality in the PRC analyzes the ongoing reorganization of rural and urban capital in China, marking a transition from a politically enforced inequality between city and country to a legally structured inequality between the rich and the poor, with further implications for both labor and domestic relations.
-Ruskola’s second project, China, For Example: China and the Making of Modern International Law, investigates the history of the introduction of Western international law into China as part of the globalization of Euro-American conceptions of sovereignty.
+He is the author of The Unmaking of the Chinese Working Class: The Global Limits of Capitalism (Verso Books, forthcoming 2026) and Legal Orientalism: China, the United States, and Modern Law (Harvard University Press, 2013), as well as co-author of Schlesinger’s Comparative Law (Foundation Press, 2009) and co-editor (with David L. Eng and Shuang Shen) of a special double issue of the journal Social Text on “China and the Human.”
+He has also published in a wide range of journals, from the American Quarterly to Yale Law Journal.
+Ruskola is currently at work on two book projects.
+The first one, China, For Example: China and the Making of Modern International Law, investigates the history of the introduction of Western international law into China as part of the globalization of Euro-American conceptions of sovereignty.
+The second one is provisionally entitled Who Owns the World?
+Toward a Natural History of International Law.

 Ruskola is an elected member of the International Academy of Comparative Law.
 He has received several national and international awards for his interdisciplinary scholarship, including fellowships at the Helsinki Collegium for Advanced Studies (Visiting Fellow, 2015-16), the Institute for Advanced Study in Princeton (School of Historical Studies, 2014-15; School of Social Science, 2008-09), the American Council of Learned Societies (Munro Fund for Chinese Thought, 2014-15; Charles A. Ryskamp Research Fellowship, 2002-03), and Princeton University (Law and Public Affairs Fellowship, 2006-07).